genomics-in-healthcare/genomics-in-healthcare.github.io/README.md

-# JC STEM Lab of Genomics and AI in Healthcare - React Version
+# JC STEM Lab of Genomics and AI in Healthcare

-This is the React version of the Genomics and AI in Healthcare Lab website.
+This is the React version of the Official Website of Genomics and AI in Healthcare Lab

 ## Setup